barryclark/jekyll-now/_posts/2020-09-21-Doordeck-API.md

 ```
 </details>

-Paste the public JWK (`publicKey.jwk`) in the Doordeck portal; this will be your application's identifier.
+Paste the public JWK (`publicKey.jwk`) in the Doordeck portal.
+This will be used to verify your application's API calls.

 ![Paste public key](../assets/images/doordeck/public-key.png)
 > Adding the integrator application identifier

 Save the PEM files because we will need them when we...

-### Generate an application JWT
+## Generate an application JWT

-As we saw in the previous section, upon [user login][4] we receive a private key with which to sign API call JWTs.
+As we saw in the previous section, upon [user login][4], we receive a private key with which to sign API call JWTs.

 The case of an Application making API calls is not much different.
 The Application signs the JWT with its private key and defines the App User details (name, e-mail...) in the JWT's body.